ESPRI-Mod/nctime/sources/configuration.txt

 Configuration
 =============

-The only conguration you have to do at least is to define:
+The only configuration you have to do at least is to define:
  * the maximal threads number (default is 4 threads),
  * the checksum type (default is SHA256).